hmchen47/DataScience/Notes/a18b-MutualInfo.md

 + Example: mutual information  w/ 1985 automobiles
   + dataset: [Automobile dataset](https://www.kaggle.com/toramky/automobile-dataset)
   + goal: predicting a car's `price` (the target) from 23 pf the car's features
-  + task: ranking the features w/ mutual information and investigate the results by data visualization
+  + task: ranking the features w/ mutual information and investigating the results by data visualization
   + python snippet to import libraries and read the CSV data

     ```python